Cacx01/FlipFluidCpp_pt-BR/README.md

 # A C++ port of Ten Minute Physics FLIP demo by Matthias Müller with added features

-Original author: Matthias Müller
 Original demo / video: https://matthias-research.github.io/pages/tenMinutePhysics/

-A C++ port of the JavaScript FLIP (Fluid-Implicit-Particle) fluid simulation using OpenGL for rendering.
+A C++ port of Matthias Müller's JavaScript FLIP (Fluid-Implicit-Particle) fluid simulation demo using OpenGL for rendering.

 ## What is FLIP?